Demyansk Offensive (1943)

-The Battle of Demyansk was part of the Soviet offensive Operation Polar Star against Axis forces which took place in Demyansk from 15 to 28 February 1943.
+The Demyansk Offensive Operation was part of the Soviet strategic offensive known as Operation Polar Star against Axis forces.
+The operation took place in Demyansk from 15 to 28 February 1943.
 The Northwestern Front and Mikhail Khozin Special Group engaged the 16th Army of Army Group North in an operation for control of Demyansk and to destroy Axis forces in the region.

 As a result of the Demyansk Offensive, the Northwestern Front eliminated the Demyansk salient, but the original plan of envelopment failed.

 Background

 At the beginning of 1942, the troops of the Northwestern Front, advancing in the direction of Staraya Russa, had achieved considerable success in encircling the 16th Army in the area of Demyansk.
 However, they failed to destroy the 16th Army.
 On 21 April, Kampfgruppe Seydlitz was reopen supply lines to the pocket by opening the Ramushevo Corridor.
 Soviet troops repeatedly tried to cut the corridor, but the attacks were unsuccessful.
 In October, Stavka replaced Pavel Kurochkin in command of the Northwestern Front with Semyon Timoshenko.
 Timoshenko received an order from Stalin to eliminate the German troops in Demyansk.

 Due to weather conditions, the new offensive started on 28 November.
 Fierce fighting lasted for two weeks.
 Despite the end of the offensive on 23 December, the troops of the Northwestern Front launched a renewed offensive by the 1st Shock Army and 11th Army to cut the Ramushevo Corridor, but by 13 January 1943 were unable to break the German lines.
 The 34th Army and 53rd Army then attacked, but were also unable to defeat the German forces.